Skip to main content

 Conditions treated by Brilinta and Plavix

 Both medications are FDA-approved to reduce the rate of cardiovascular events in people with ACS.
-These events may include heart attacks, stroke, unstable angina (chest pain caused by factors that may lead to a heart attack), and other heart-related conditions.
+These events may include heart attacks, stroke, unstable angina (sudden, worsening chest pain), and other heart-related conditions

-While both forms of heart attacks are serious, a STEMI will often require revascularization, or the placement of a stent to open up the artery.
-NSTEMIs can often be treated with blood-thinning agents, although a stent is also required in severe cases.
+Although both are medical emergencies, STEMIs often require immediate revascularization, such as placing a stent to open the blocked artery.
+NSTEMIs can sometimes be managed with medication alone, but a stent may be needed in severe cases.

-There is a high risk of stent thrombosis, or blood clots forming after a stent placement, also known as a percutaneous coronary intervention.
-In order to prevent thrombosis, Brilinta or Plavix can be used to reduce platelet aggregation and prevent blood clots around the stent.
+After a stent placement, also known as a percutaneous coronary intervention, there is a high risk of stent thrombosis, or blood clots forming.
+Brilinta or Plavix, alongside aspirin, can reduce platelet aggregation and prevent blood clots around the stent.

 Is Brilinta or Plavix more effective?